panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 commentsThreadId: javascript-iterables
 ---

-A collection is a data structure that contains some elements.

-For example, a string is a collection of characters, also an array is a collection of ordered items:
+A collection is a data structure that contains elements.
+For example, a string is a collection of characters and an array is a collection of ordered items:

 ```javascript
 const message = 'Hi!';     // consists of 'H', 'i' and '!'